 No more runny cream cheese icing!
 Learn how to make our no-fail cream cheese icing with only two ingredients!
 If you ever had problems making classic cream cheese frosting with butter and powdered sugar, then this recipe is for you!
-Our cream cheese icing is made only with cream cheese and white chocolate.
+This cream cheese icing is made only with cream cheese and white chocolate.
 We’ll also explain what type of cream cheese you should use to get the best result.
-We used this icing for our lovely mini red velvet cakes our scrumptious red velvet cupcakes.

 Tips to get the best results